 Virtual clients – Prop sets that include 2 blocks and a strap are usually available on Amazon for $20 or less.
 Feel free to ask me for recommendations.

-While not required, these props are also recommended for group classes, especially Yoga Stretch for Runners and Yoga Posture Q&A. If you choose not to purchase props, please bring substitutes like a belt and firm boxes or stacks of books.
+Props are provided for in person Private Yoga Therapy and group classes.
+If you are attending a virtual group class and choose not to purchase props, please bring substitutes like a belt and firm boxes or stacks of books.

 What COVID precautions are you taking?

-- Outside sessions are an option if the weather is nice.
+- Outside private yoga therapy sessions are an option if the weather is nice.
 Let me know if this is of interest to you.

-- You are welcome to bring your own props to in person sessions.
-I cannot guarantee that blankets will be washed between each use.
+- You are welcome to bring your own props to in person private yoga therapy sessions and group classes.
+I cannot guarantee that props will be washed or sanitized between each use.

-- For the time being, I am allowing no fee cancellations right up to the time of your session.
+- For the time being, I am allowing no fee cancellations right up to the time of your private yoga therapy session.
 If you aren’t feeling well we can easily reschedule or move to Zoom.

 What yoga experience do I need before starting Private Yoga Therapy or a group class?